Sailor Piece Beginner Guide — New Players Start Here

 Redeeming Codes for Free Rewards

 Codes give free stat resets, XP boosts, and occasionally rare items.
-Redeeming takes 30 seconds: open the game menu, click the Twitter/X icon, enter the code, press Confirm.
+Redeeming takes 30 seconds: click the Settings button in the left menu, scroll down to the Codes section, paste your code in the text box, and click Redeem.
+Codes are case-sensitive.
 Check our Active Codes page at /codes/active/ for current working codes—we update it within hours of new releases.